seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 - Initiate new programs/projects and secure required funding/resources (_Who makes the submissions?
 Does each branch make their own submission?
 Does all submission go through CIO for approval first?
 Does IITB play a central role in project submissions?
 Within IITB is it Denis’s group that would do that?_)
 - Recommend policies and program guidelines for digital products/services (_Who approves or make decisions on policies?_)
 - Create 3-year plan for research and development strategy for DevOps
 - Ensure that ESDC’s technology programs/initiatives aligns with the themes of the strategic framework and priorities of the department
+- Develop adoption strategy for modern/futuristic technology, including architecture design (enterprise, technical and solutions)

 **_Program(s) Management_**
 - Continuously monitor technology trends to keep pace with technological development